Getting Started

 If your default profile connects to an HPC cluster, then Blackfish will attempt to set up

-creation will fail and you'll need to re-run the blackfish init
+server and you'll need to re-run the blackfish init

-command or create a
+command or create a profile with

-profile with blackfish profile create
+blackfish profile create

 (see below).